jackrosenthal/kajiki/docs/xml-templates.rst

 py:strip
 ^^^^^^^^^^^^^^

-With `py:strip`, you can remove the tag to which the attribute is attached without removing the content of the tag:
+With ``py:strip``, you can remove the tag to which the attribute is attached without removing the content of the tag:

 >>> Template = kajiki.XMLTemplate('<div><div py:strip="True">Foo</div></div>')
 >>> print Template().render()
 <div>Foo</div>

+As a shorthand, if the value of the ``py:strip`` attribute is empty, that has the same effect as using a truth value (i.e. the element is stripped).

 py:content
 ^^^^^^^^^^^^^^